KhronosGroup/glTF-Metadata-CLI/README.md

  - MEDIUM: JSON/XMP input via Pipe.
  - MEDIUM: Support for multiple packets.
  - LOW: Extraction of *KHR_xmp* metadata into a JSON file.

+# Known issues

+ - `xmp:MetadataDate` is not being updated or written.

 # Version Notes